 In the first row of data you'll see the post’s likes, comments, and shares.
-Depending on your goals and mission, your organization may weigh one these higher than the others.
+Depending on your goals and mission, your organization may weigh one of these higher than the others.

-In general, likes reflect the lowest level effort and interest from your supporters.
+In general, likes reflect the lowest level of effort and interest from your supporters.
 A like is better than nothing, but it typically indicates minimal effort and minimal engagement.

-Comments take a more time than likes.
+Comments take more time than likes.
 They require thought, attention, and a clear interest.
 They also indicate that the people commenting don’t mind weighing in publicly on the issue.
 This is a biggie on Facebook, as users are hyper aware of how their interaction with content directly affects how they're perceived (and how they want to be perceived).

 Lastly, you have shares.
 Though sharing a post may take less effort than commenting, it's arguably the most valuable of the three.
 That's because, if a person shares something, it indicates they've really connected with the post in such a way that they want their network to see them sharing it.
 They want that content to be linked to them as an individual and to be stamped into their personal timeline.